Resolution of Singularities of Arithmetical Threefolds II: Resolution of with monic expansions.

 We must prove that (A) this algorithm is well defined, i.e. $x_1$ is resolved or satisfies again conditions (**) and {\bf (E)'}, so it builds up a sequence (\ref{eq970}), then (B) this sequence is finite.

-Note that any $x$ fits into some of (1)-(5).
-To prove (A)(B), we recollect results from the previous propositions.
-By proposition \ref{redto3**casii}, applying (2) produces $x_1$ satisfying again the assumptions of the lemma and fitting into (4) with $\kappa (x_1)=3$, $\gamma (x_1)=1$; applying (3) shows that $x$ is resolved.
+Note that any $x$ fits into {exactly one} of (1)-(5).
+To prove (A)(B), we recollect results from the previous propositions. {Proposition \ref{redto3**casii}(2) shows that $x$ is resolved when $x$ is in case (3) above.
+In case (2), Proposition \ref{redto3**casii}(3)} produces $x_1$ satisfying again the assumptions of {Proposition~\ref{**versgammaegal1}} and fitting into (4) with $\kappa (x_1)=3$, $\gamma (x_1)=1$.

-We now turn to proposition \ref{**gamma}.
+We now turn to Proposition \ref{**gamma} {in the cases (1)(4)(5)} above.
 Statement (i) shows that $x_1$ is resolved or satisfies again the assumptions of the lemma.
 The proof of (A) is thus complete and we turn to (B).
 Assume w.l.o.g. that $x$ neither satisfies (i) nor (ii).
 In particular $\gamma (x)\geq 1$.
 We first claim that there exists $r_0\geq 0$ such that $x_{r_0}$ is resolved or

-By proposition \ref{**gamma}(i), we have $\gamma (x_1)\leq \gamma (x)$; by proposition \ref{**gamma}(iii), inequality is strict if:
+By Proposition \ref{**gamma}(i), we have $\gamma (x_1)\leq \gamma (x)$; by Proposition \ref{**gamma}(iii), inequality is strict if:

 provided $\gamma (x)\geq 2$, $\beta (x)\neq 2$.
 In case $\beta (x)=2$, we obtain $C(x_1)\leq 1$.
-Then any further occurrence of $E_r=\mathrm{div}(u_{1,r})$ along the algorithm will satisfy $\beta (x_r)<2$ by proposition \ref{**gamma}(ii)-(iv).
+Then any further occurrence of $E_r=\mathrm{div}(u_{1,r})$ along the algorithm will satisfy $\beta (x_r)<2$ by Proposition \ref{**gamma}(ii)-(iv).
 Therefore it can be assumed that $E$ and $E_i$ have {\it the same number} of irreducible components for every $i\geq 0$ in order to prove (\ref{eq971}) (note that we are done if (2) is applied).

-If $E=\mathrm{div}(u_1)$, we reach (i) or $k(x_i)=k(x)$ for $i>>0$ by proposition \ref{**gamma}(iv).
-The claim follows from corollary \ref{permisarcthree}.
+If $E=\mathrm{div}(u_1)$, we reach (i) or $k(x_i)=k(x)$ for $i>>0$ by Proposition \ref{**gamma}(iv).
+The claim follows from Corollary \ref{permisarcthree}.

 If $E=\mathrm{div}(u_1u_2)$, we get (\ref{eq971}) by standard arguments on combinatorial blowing ups.

 To conclude the proof, we may hence assume that ($E=\mathrm{div}(u_1)$, $\beta (x)=1$) or ($E=\mathrm{div}(u_1u_2)$, $C (x)<1$).